isidorn/podcasts/README.md

 # Podcast Summary API

-This API provides summaries of podcast episodes using OpenAI's GPT-3 language model.
+This API provides summaries of any podcast episode using OpenAI's GPT-3 language model.

 ## Prerequisites